Robbins Annex, phone: 7433

 Covid-19 updates are linked to the Health Service website: https://hcw.bard.edu/health/covid19-updates/.

 In case of a medical emergency, call the Bard Emergency Number at 845-758-7777 for evaluation by Bard EMS and/or transportation to Northern Dutchess Hospital.
 Students under 18 years old need to have parental authorization (on admission paperwork for Health Service) for emergency treatments.

 Health and Immunization Records Prior to registration, all students must complete a health form that includes a personal medical history, results of a physical examination by a physician or nurse practitioner, and an immunization record documented by a health care provider.
 Particular attention must be paid to current immunization for measles, mumps, and rubella as required by the New York State Department of Health.
 Students who do not comply with this requirement are not allowed to register for classes.
 Students must also sign a form required by New York State that they have been informed about the meningitis vaccine.

-Smoking Cessation The Health Service strongly encourages and supports students’ efforts to quit smoking.
-For individuals, we offer smoking-cessation counseling, self-help materials, medication prescriptions and advice about the different options available, and close follow-up and e-mail support.
-Some helpful websites for those contemplating quitting are www.cancer.org, www.lungusa.org/tobacco/, and www.hsph.harvard.edu/cas.
+Smoking Cessation Bard College will launch Smoke-Free Bard in June 2021.The Health Service and Bard Wellness strongly encourage students to quit smoking.
+For individuals, we offer smoking-cessation counseling, self-help materials, nicotine replacement patches and lozenges, medication prescriptions with advice about the different options available, and close follow-up and e-mail support.
+Some helpful websites for those contemplating quitting are www.cancer.org, www.lungusa.org/tobacco/.

 Special Diets A student with a medical condition requiring a special diet prescribed by a physician must submit a letter to the director of the Health Service from his or her physician stating the medical diagnosis and the specific dietary requirements.
-The student must then submit the medical diet to the Director of Food Services and the Dean of Student Affairs Office.
+The student must then submit the medical diet to the Director of Dining Services and the Dean of Student Affairs Office.